Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 Consequently, I had expressed my fascination with the methodical manner the assassin had murdered the diplomats.

-I asserted the notion of the assassins as a probable subterfuge.
+I had asserted the notion of the assassins as a probable subterfuge.

 When Sir Redfield heard that claim of mine, he smiled and wished me luck on capturing the veracious killer.